 Unlike external sources and sinks, we can add diffusion to the matrix model without fundamentally changing it or its linearity.
 Consider the diffusion equation in one dimension:

 where $d$ is the diffusion coefficient.
 Solving by separation of variables:

 where $\omega$ is the angular frequency of a stationary wave and $q_0$ is its initial amplitude.
-In other words, if we decompose a function using Fourier analysis, the speed with which each component will decay is proportional to the square of the angular frequency times the diffusion coefficient.
+In other words, if we decompose a function using Fourier analysis, the speed with which each component will decay is proportional to the square of the angular frequency times the diffusion coefficient \citep{Cannon1984}.

-Now consider a point distribution centred at the origin which will be evenly spread in frequency space, leaving only the first factor in Equation (\ref{diffusion_solution}).
-This is a Gaussian function and transformed back into regular ($x$) space returns another Gaussion:
+Now consider an initial point distribution centred at the origin which will be evenly spread in frequency space, leaving only the first factor in Equation (\ref{diffusion_solution}).
+This is a Gaussian function and transformed back into regular ($x$) space returns another Gaussian:

-Thus applying diffusion to a function for time $t$ is equivalent to convolution with a Gaussian of width $\sqrt{2 d t}$.
+Thus, by convolution theorem \citep{Katznelson1976}, applying diffusion to a function for time $t$ with diffusion coefficient $d$ is equivalent to convolution with a Gaussian of width $\sqrt{2 d t}$.